 - Power Cycle: Restarting the GSI binary might fail on some devices.
 So, you may need to reboot the device into the recovery mode > erase user data and perform a factory reset.
 Once done, make sure to reboot the device.

-- System partition size: GSI + GMS file size (images named gsi_gms_arm64-*) might be bigger than the default dynamic system partition size on your device.
+- System partition size: GSI + GMS file size (images named gsi_gms_arm64-*) might be bigger than your device’s default dynamic system partition size.
 So, you may need to delete some of the non-essential dynamic partitions such as the product partition, and then re-flash the GSI again to fix this problem.

 Download Android 12 GSI (Generic System Image)